scala/scala3/docs/docs/reference/metaprogramming/erased-terms.md

 m.turnedOn
 m.turnedOn.turnedOn // ERROR
 //                 ^
-//                  State is must be Off
+//                  State must be Off
 ```

 Note that in the code above the actual context arguments for `IsOff` are never